croquet/croquet-react/docs/tutorials/2 React Music Box.md

   );
 ```

 A word of caution here, however, is that a Croquet application may as well be easier to develop on top of the vanilla Croquet library or the Virtual DOM framework.
-As you can see above, the view side smoothing logic requires a separate data source for components and makes imperative style of udpate on the data source.
+As you can see above, the view side smoothing logic requires a separate data source for components and makes imperative udpates on the data source.
 Handling a list of components whose properties may be changed by more than one client requires more computation than simply setting values into elements.
 A careful deliberation on the trade-offs between frameworks is something one should do before picking the `@croquet/react` framework.